rtulip/haystack/README.md

 }
 ```

-You can access struct members directly if the struct has been bound with an `as` block:
+You can access public struct members directly from an `as` block:

 ```
 include "std.hay"
 struct Pair<T> {
-    T: first
+    pub T: first
-    T: second
+    pub T: second
 }

 fn main() {

-    "Hello\n" "World\n" cast(Pair)
+    "Hello" "World" cast(Pair)
     as [pair]

     pair::first::size putlnu

-    // the Write function is defined in "std.hay" and prints a Str to stdout. pair::second      write
+    // the Write function is defined in "std.hay" and prints a Str to stdout. pair::second      putlns
 }
 ```